cosmicc/LEDSmartClock/README.md

 - `firmware.bin` is suitable for OTA updates after the clock is already installed.
 - First-time USB flashing may also require `bootloader.bin` and `partitions.bin`, depending on your flashing workflow.
 - If you are not sure, prefer a full PlatformIO flash from source for the first install.
+- If you are recovering from a bad OTA and only have the release package, flash the extracted filenames you have over USB.
+A local build remains the most complete recovery path because it also includes `ota_data_initial.bin`.

 ## First Boot And Setup